ezylang/pages-playground/docs/concepts/parsing_evaluation.md

 System.out.println(result.getNumberValue()); // prints 6.00
 ```

-The data conversion of the passed values will be performed through the created _EvaluationObject_.
+The data conversion of the passed values will automatically be performed through the created
+_EvaluationObject_.

 See chapter [Data Types](datatypes.html) for details on the conversion.